 The women will kick start the 2016 Miyazaki ITU Triathlon World Cup on Saturday, October 29 at 10:00am local time.
 The men will follow at 13:00pm local time.

-tagsai ueda joao silva igor polyanskiy gregory billington summer cook world cup 2016 miyazaki world cup
+tagsai ueda joao silva igor polyanskiy gregory billington summer rappaport world cup 2016 miyazaki world cup